“Legend is a small town that will remind readers of Cedar Cove and/or Virgin River.”

-In the spring Kathleen Fields will graduate from college.
-By New Year’s Eve, she expects a proposal from her longtime beau.
+Kathleen Fields expects a New Year’s Eve proposal from her longtime beau.
 It’s 1968 and women are burning bras and freely making love.
 Before settling down to a boring life in boring Legend, Tennessee, Kathleen wants to experience a little of the excitement of her peers.
 And more than anything, she wants to do something about being a virgin.

 Christmas 1969: Not Quite Christmas

 Accountant Frank Smith doesn’t want to go home for Christmas, not after he was dumped by his long-time girlfriend on Christmas Day a year ago.
 Avoiding Legend, Tennessee, is high on his priority list until he meets his mother’s houseguest—hippie chick Emmy Johnson, a girl with a past . . . . and maybe Frank’s future.

 “A Groovy Christmas is a heartwarming Christmas tale like no other.
 It’s a story of two teenage sweethearts, Kathleen and Grant meeting again after years apart.
 It is the perfect happy ever after, love story, with just the right amount of holiday cheer.”—Reviewer: Marissa